shibatch/tlfloat/CODE_OF_CONDUCT.md

 ## The guidelines

-### Striving to change perceptions about the commercial use of OSS and free software
+### Striving to change perceptions about the use of OSS and free software

 * Project members strive to promote the public awareness that use of open source or free software for free without any contribution is